 As much as traditionalists may be appalled, based on findings from behavioral and biological sciences, the basic assertion that much of our sexuality is (or can be) culturally defined seems to be a fact.
 So, if it’s science-based, what’s the problem?

 The problem I see is that gender intellectuals seem to have drawn grossly wrong conclusions from these facts.
 Essentially, I believe they have simply forgotten or willfully ignored the purpose of sex.
 For an individual such as myself, my sexuality as a functional part of my persona is not wholly determined genetically but is a combination of nature – my genes and in utero development – and nurture – my post natal experiential development – what I learn and experience (true so far).
-But according to the latest view of gender, it is my choices, from whatever impulse or influence, that are the true determiners of my gender, all of which are to be considered equally valid.
+But according to the latest view of gender, it now also my choices, from whatever impulse or influence, that are the true determinants of my gender, all of which are to be considered equally valid.

 In the beginning there were only simple organisms that cloned themselves.
 But this process is dysfunctional for multi-celled organisms, so nature invented sex.
 Sex exists for one purpose – to provide complex organisms a means to successfully reproduce.
 I add the modifier successfully because reproduction is successful only when the offspring reach a state of effective self-reliant maturity capable of continuing the propagation of their species.
 For a pair of penguins, mating and laying an egg is far from successful reproduction.
 Their harsh environment requires a period of disciplined behaviors by both parents to protect their egg and nurture the hatchling to a young penguin capable of joining the penguin community as a productive adult.
-For most animals, especially mammals, successful reproduction requires both mating and parenting.
+For many animals, especially mammals, successful reproduction requires both mating and parenting.

 With most animals, the necessary parenting behaviors are inborn – instinctive behaviors triggered by hormonal and environmental changes.
 However, nature has given humans very little in the form of evolved instinctive behaviors to cope with the demands of successful reproduction – and yet humans are faced with by far the longest and most challenging process in that endeavor.
 For humans, parenting behaviors are not only far more complex and prolonged, virtually all the competencies and disciplines humans need to successfully reproduce must be learned – acquired from their parents and their parents’ community.